lukepeterson/go8080cpu/README.md

 - :x: Control (4 instructions)

 ## Future enhancements
-- Force some `wantErr` errors in the CPU and detect them.
-- Consider splitting apart the tests.
-200+ tests in one file is tricky to navigate.
 - Replace the memory locations in tests with labels once the assembler supports them.
 - Write tests for WriteByteAt()